TheVishalKumar369/orbital_nexus/GPU_OPTIMIZATION_GUIDE.md

 #### Common Issues & Solutions

 1. **GPU Not Detected**
-   - Ensure Docker Desktop GPU support is enabled
+   - Ensure Podman with GPU support is enabled
    - Check NVIDIA drivers are up to date
    - Verify `nvidia-smi` works on host

 2. **Out of Memory Errors**
    - Reduce `TF_GPU_MEMORY_FRACTION` (current: 0.8)
    - Enable memory growth (already configured)
-   - Restart container: `docker-compose restart`
+   - Restart container: `podman-compose restart`

 3. **Performance Not Improved**
    - Check if GPU is actually being used: `nvidia-smi`